MicrosoftDocs/dynamics365smb-docs/business-central/faq-suggest-item-substitutions-with-copilot.md

 ---
-title: FAQ for suggest item subsitutions with Copilot
+title: FAQ for suggest item substitutions with Copilot
-description: This FAQ provides information about the AI technology used in Business Central.
+description: This FAQ provides information about an AI feature in Business Central.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf